 It is notable that the 2000D offers wifi support, while the LX7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the LX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Panasonic LX7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 10MP) with a 58% higher linear resolution.

 - Better image quality: Scores substantially higher (21 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.9 bits more color depth).